portlandcodeschool/primer/_posts/assignments/2014-07-26-capstone_project_and_presentation.markdown

 ---
 layout: post
-title:  "Capstone Project and Presentation"
+title:  "Primer Basic: Capstone Project and Presentation"
 description: "Build a site with your team and present your work to your peers."
 date:   2014-07-26 13:00:00
-categories: capstone, presentation
+category: assignments
 comments: true
 ---